mirunaish/cat-chat/README.md

 | Packet size in bytes | 88400 |

 More can be found in the `Globals` class.
-I believe Sample and Frame are synonyms.
+I believe "Sample" and "Frame" are synonyms.

 ## Implementation notes
-### Audio processing
+### Streaming audio over a network
-An instance of `AudioRecord` is created, with an internal buffer of size `Globals.bufferSize`.
-The `read()` function is continuously called, and it blocks until there are at least `Globals.packetSizeInBytes` bytes in the buffer.
-It then copies the buffered audio data into an array of bytes.
-The array of bytes is then compressed and sent over the network.
+`AudioRecord` records to an internal buffer.
+The `read()` function is continuously called, which blocks until there are at least `Globals.packetSizeInBytes` bytes in the buffer, at which point it reads this data as an array of bytes.
+The array of bytes is then compressed, and its length written to the output stream, followed by the data itself.

+The other device reads the integer from the stream, followed by that number of bytes, forming a full compressed packet.
+It then uncompresses it to its original size (`Globals.packetSizeInBytes`) and adds it to the `AudioTrack`'s buffer.
+When this buffer is sufficiently full, audio starts playing.
+If the buffer becomes full and the newly received data would cause a buffer overflow, the `write()` function blocks until enough audio plays to make space in the buffer.
+This can cause significant delays in the audio.
+The buffer can become full due to a slow connection.

-Audio data is processed in *packets* or half a second's worth of samples.
+Audio data is processed in *packets* of half a second's worth of samples.
 Because of this, there is a delay of at least half a second between the input on one device and the output on the other.

 ### Networking and connections